Essentials of Safe Care

 Working in partnership with health and social care teams and a number of representative bodies across Scotland, the following essentials were identified as being central to supporting the safe delivery of care in any setting.

 This interactive driver diagram outlines the key elements within each essential that can support achieving the overall aim of delivering safe care for every person, within every setting, every time.

 Each essential provides a range of information and resources based on:

 - examples of current practice for services to consider as part of their own improvements.

 Please note that once you have clicked to enter the interactive driver diagram, you will need to click again to select a driver.

 Essentials of Safe Care Learning System

-The Essentials of Safe Care Learning System will be a key element of our work and underpins all our activities.
+The Essentials of Safe Care Learning System will be a key element of our work and underpins all our SPSP Programmes of Work.
 It aims to accelerate sharing of learning and improvement work through a range of engagement and learning opportunities.
 These will include: